 Unofficial Practice Materials

-You’ll find practice quizzes for every topic covered in the course here.
-There are multiple choice questions and, for some topics, “short answer" questions (you’re given a drop-down menu of 12 answer choices).
+This site offers mini practice quizzes for every topic covered in the APUSH course.
+There are multiple-choice questions as well as "short-answer" questions (you get a drop-down menu of 12 answer choices).
 These won't help much with the more analytical elements of the test, but if you want to test your knowledge of facts, they'll serve you well.

-This is a series of quizzes on every topic in the curriculum.
-As you go through them, the site will display stats detailing how you fared on questions of varying difficulty levels.
-This should help you figure out whether you've mastered the material.
+Albert provides a series of quizzes on every topic in the current APUSH curriculum.
+As you go through them, the site gives you stats showing how you performed on questions of varying difficulty levels.
+This should help you figure out whether you've truly mastered the material.

-This site has chapter-by-chapter practice quizzes organized around an old edition of The American Pageant textbook.
-Questions are multiple choice and true-false.
-Again, this is more helpful for factual recall than for analysis questions.
+This helpful site contains chapter-by-chapter practice quizzes based on an old edition of The American Pageant APUSH textbook.
+Questions are multiple choice and true/false.
+This resource is more helpful for factual recall than for analysis questions.

-This site has six pages of multiple-choice quizzes on all the topics you need to know for the exam!
+CourseNotes offers a total of six pages of multiple-choice quizzes on all the topics you need to know for the AP US History exam.
+Nice!

-Varsity Tutors has short multiple-choice practice quizzes on every topic as well.
+A well-known test-prep company, Varsity Tutors has short multiple-choice practice quizzes on every APUSH topic as well.

-This site has sets of matching and multiple choice questions for every period in US History.
+This website has sets of matching and multiple-choice questions for every period in US History.

 They've got questions; YOU'VE got answers!

-Use the notes provided in the content overview and the resources in the last section to get yourself up to speed.
-Start studying for the final exam at least one or two months beforehand, so you aren't forced to cram!
+Use the AP US History notes and resources provided above to get yourself up to speed.
+Also, make sure to start studying for the final exam at least one or two months before test day so you're not going to be forced to cram for it!

-Want more practice for document-based questions?
-We wrote a whole article on the best resources for document-based questions that you can use in your studying.
+Want more practice with Document-Based Questions?
+We've got an in-depth article on the best resources for DBQs that you can use in your studying.

-Are you applying to colleges that recommend or require submission of Subject Test scores?
-Read this article to learn more about the differences between AP tests and SAT Subject Tests.
+Applying to colleges that recommend or require SAT Subject Test scores?
+Then read this guide to learn more about the differences between AP tests and SAT Subject Tests.